githubharald/quasi_cauchy_optimizer/README.md

 # Quasi Cauchy Optimizer

 Implementation of the quasi cauchy optimizer as described in the paper of [Zhu et al](http://www.math.uwaterloo.ca/~hwolkowi/henry/reports/cauchy.pdf).
-It approximates the Hessian by a diagonal matrix.
+It approximates the Hessian by a diagonal matrix which satisfies the weak secant equation.
-This makes the method very memory-efficient, because a diagonal matrix has the same memory-footprint as a vector.
+The method is very memory-efficient, because a diagonal matrix has the same memory-footprint as a vector.

 ## Get started